 Major railway stations are hotspots for muggings and pickpocketing in Brussels and Antwerp.
 There have also been reports of thieves operating on trains, including on international routes such as those between Brussels and Paris and Brussels and Amsterdam.

 Terrorism in Belgium

 Brussels is home to a number of international organisations, including the EU and NATO headquarters.
 The city hosts many multi-lateral conferences and meetings.
-This, accompanied by Belgium's active involvement in the politics of the Middle East, have made the country a target of international terrorists.
+This, accompanied by Belgium's active involvement in the politics of the Middle East, have made the country a target for international terrorists.

 The deadliest attack occurred in Brussels in March 2016 when coordinated suicide bombings at Brussels Airport and Maalbeek metro station left 32 people dead and more than 300 people injured.
-The attack was carried out by a group affiliated with ISIS, and which was also responsible for the November 2015 Paris attacks.
+The attack was carried out by a group affiliated with ISIS which was also responsible for the November 2015 Paris attacks.

-A number of ISIS sympathisers and active jihadists have been known to originate from Belgium and there have been a number of arrests of people in Belgium believed to have links with anarchist and terrorist groups in recent years.
+A number of ISIS sympathisers and active jihadists have been known to originate from Belgium.
+There have been a number of people arrested in Belgium believed to have links with anarchist and terrorist groups in recent years.
 Authorities are actively working to prevent further attacks.

 Expats in Belgium should exercise caution at all times and keep abreast of the latest developments.

 Protests in Belgium

 Political, labour and social groups are active and hold frequent protests in Belgium, particularly in Brussels.
 Although most of these are peaceful, they do have a tendency to disrupt traffic in the affected areas.
 Tensions among various immigrant communities have on occasion resulted in protests and violent scuffles.
 Right-wing youths have also attacked immigrants on occasion, primarily in the Antwerp province.
 Expats are advised to keep clear of any protests.